Use knowledge sources with a chatbot

 You can add a Zapier table as a knowledge source and sync it either automatically or manually to pick up changes.

-- From the Chatbots home, click the name of the chatbot.
+1. From the Chatbots home, select your chatbot.

-- Click the search field and start typing the name of the table.
+5. Click the Table field and start typing to find and select the table.

-- Click Create a new Table to start a new table and use it as a knowledge source.
+• Click Create new Table to start a new table and use it as a knowledge source.

 Limitations